 Confederate flag costs Delaware historical society $14K

 GEORGETOWN, Del.
-(AP) — Delaware has cut more than $14,000 in state funding to the Georgetown Historical Society over the Confederate flag and monument at the group's museum.
+(AP) — Delaware has cut more than $14,000 in state funding to the Georgetown Historical Society over a Confederate flag and monument at the group's museum.

-The News Journal of Wilmington reports legislators unanimously nixed the nonprofit's award on the last day of the legislative session.
-Democratic Sen. Trey Paradee proposed the group lose the funds.
-He said in a statement that he doesn't want to support organizations that celebrate the Confederacy and the "traitors who fought for its failed racist ideology."
+WBOC-TV reported last week that Democratic Sen. Trey Paradee of Dover recommended at the last minute that funding for the society be pulled from a $55 million grants package for nonprofit groups, charities and volunteer fire companies.

-Paradee told the newspaper the group has the right to show Confederate symbols on their private property, but state funds shouldn't support it.
-He says grant restoration is possible if the Confederate symbols are removed.
-Group Vice President Debbie Jones tells WBOC-TV that this won't affect the group's financial standing.
+Republican Rep. Ruth Briggs King of Georgetown said Paradee's move in the waning hours of this year's legislative session forced lawmakers to accept an individual decision they opposed or vote against the entire grants package.

 Information from: The News Journal of Wilmington, Del., http://www.delawareonline.com